Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • The appearance of function, navigation, information, and warning components

-Visual consistency should also be achieved by reference to the existing design standards.
-The design as a whole and as the sum of elements should be understandable and familiar to the users.
+Visual consistency should also be achieved by referencing the existing design standards.
+The whole design and its sum of elements should be understandable and familiar to the users.

 Wrongly interpreted originality and the departure from visual conventions and standards make the user perceive the interface as demanding and difficult.
 It significantly increases the time needed to achieve goals and perform tasks.

 User habits and expectations based on them are vital.
 Placing the logo in the bottom right corner contributes very little.
-But it changes a lot in the reception of an application.
+However, the reception of an application changes a lot.
 The standard suggests putting the logo in the upper left corner.
 The same applies to search boxes, contact forms, and trustmark positions.

 Hulu.com (mobile version) is an example of high consistency achieved using the repeatability of visual schemes.

-Similarly to linguistic, visual, and aesthetic issues, the functionalities should also work consistently and predictably.
-A change in the interface "behavior" and the difference in the results of similar actions in different locations within an application are perhaps the most shocking.
+Similarly to linguistic, visual, and aesthetic issues, the functions should also work consistently and predictably.
+Perhaps the most shocking changes are in the interface's "behavior" and the results of similar actions in different locations within an application.

-Hulu.com (desktop version): consistency is also achieved by content consistency.
+Hulu.com (desktop version): Consistency is also achieved through content consistency.

-An interface working in a discontinuous and inconsistent manner is an interface that does not inspire confidence and raises the level of anxiety.
-It does not guarantee that you will achieve the intended results.
+An interface that works in a discontinuous and inconsistent manner doesn't inspire confidence and raises anxiety.
+It doesn't guarantee that you'll achieve the intended results.

 An interface whose components responsible for navigation and achieving goals operate inconsistently is perceived as frustrating and difficult.
-Usually, it is considered malfunctioning.
+Usually, it's considered malfunctioning.
 The fewer surprises, the better the first user impression.

 Remember that user expectations arise from using products in the same category.
 Standards, patterns, and conventions should be creatively developed rather than ignored.